kan package

 postacts3D array

-activations after activation functions but before summing on nodes
+activations after activation functions but before being summed on nodes

 Example